pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

 ```

 ### credhub-interpolate and Multiple Key Lookups
-When using the `credhub-interpolate` task with a Credhub in a single foundation or multi-foundation manner,
+When using the `credhub-interpolate` task with a CredHub in a single foundation or multi-foundation manner,
 we want to avoid duplicating identical credentials
 (duplication makes credential rotation harder).

-In order to have Credhub read in credentials from multiple paths
+In order to have CredHub read in credentials from multiple paths
 (not relative to your `PREFIX`),
 you must provide the absolute path to any credentials
 not in your relative path.